logo Gold level

 Trea TurnerPHI - SS

-Trea Turner (hamstring) took ground balls and did some agility drills on the field on Wednesday without any issue.
+Trea Turner (hamstring) hit in the batting cage, took ground balls and did some short sprints on the field on Friday without any issues.

 Trea TurnerPHI - SS